Non-Alcoholic Fatty Liver Disease Is Easy To Develop. We Don't Want To Get There, However.

 We can look at how geese are force-fed for foie gras production as a start.

+There are many delicacies around the world that do cater to the well-heeled clientele.
 In France, we do see how geese are bred for the purpose of killing them and extracting their fatty livers — which are more commonly known as foie gras.
-A PETA article commented that:
+A PETA article commented that

 To produce “foie gras” (the French term means “fatty liver”), workers ram pipes down the throats of male ducks twice each day, pumping up to 2.2 pounds of grain and fat into their stomachs, or geese three times a day, up to 4 pounds daily, in a process known as “gavage.”
 The force-feeding causes the birds’ livers to swell to up to 10 times their normal size.
 Many birds have difficulty standing because their engorged livers distend their abdomens, and they may tear out their own feathers and attack each other out of stress.